 I am inspired by the space between the “real” world and the stories that I am able to create with my artwork.
 My artwork mixes the everyday world with a world of magic and surrealism.
 It begins with a photograph.
 I utilize Photoshop to create a kind of alchemy between the photo, what I want to express, and the tools of the program.
 I print all of my own work on fine art paper and frequently add pastel or colored pencil.
 My recent subject matter explores images of identity and femininity through symbols and magic realism.
-Despite the fact that we live our daily lives in a state of flux, bombarded by various types of media that can influence our perception of ourselves as women, I choose to incorporate into my images what is magical and instinctual about being a female.
+Despite the fact that we live our daily lives in a state of flux, bombarded by various types of media that can influence our perception of ourselves as women, I choose to incorporate into my images what is magical and instinctual about being a woman.

 “My first memory of making art dates back to when I was seven years old.
 We were visiting my mother’s sister, Aunt Rita, in West Orange, New Jersey.
 I sat in the grass in the backyard under a Chestnut tree and drew a portrait of my Uncle Phil.
 Uncle Phil had been the victim of a factory accident in previous years and so he lost an eye and wore a prosthetic.
 I remember my family being in awe of the drawing, which definitely resembled Uncle Phil, prosthetic eye and all.
 I had no understanding of shading but I did have an understanding of line and the human face.
 The attention I got was a contributing factor to me drawing even more.
 As I grew older I did drawings of celebrities from fan magazines.
 I have always been fascinated with the human form.”

-“When I was studying for my graduate degree in painting,” says Barnhart, “I spent a great deal of time painting animals and landscapes.
+“When I was studying for my graduate degree in painting,” says Debra, “I spent a great deal of time painting animals and landscapes.
 Eventually I came back the subject that interested me most when I was seven years old: the human form.”

-Although Barnhart earned her degree in painting, she has focused most of her attention on printmaking and digital art over the last few decades.
-“I enjoy the process-oriented nature of both printmaking and digital art, says Barnhart.
+Although Debra earned her degree in painting, she has focused most of her attention on printmaking and digital art over the last few decades.
+“I enjoy the process-oriented nature of both printmaking and digital art, says Debra.
 “Each of these artistic disciplines demand preparation and a series of distinct steps prior to the creation of the final artwork.
 Both also rely on mechanical methods, albeit printmaking, a process developed during the Renaissance, uses a “low-tech” printmaking press.”

-Barnhart uses Adobe Photoshop and an Apple MacBook Pro to compose her art photography/digital painting artworks.
+Debra uses Adobe Photoshop and an Apple MacBook Pro to compose her art photography/digital painting artworks.
 She prints her own work on an Epson printer.
 She uses fine art 100% rag paper and often uses printmaking paper that needs to be cut and coated with a substance to make it compatible with the printer.

-Barnhart has exhibited her work extensively in local art association galleries since 2002.
+Debra has exhibited her work extensively in local art association galleries since 2002.
 She has also exhibited her work at the Hudgens Center for the Arts and the Quinlan Visual Arts Center.
 Both of these organizations are regional non-profit art facilities providing the public with group and solo art exhibitions.
 Several articles about her work have appeared in the Gwinnett Daily Post, a local newspaper.
-She recently received third place in an open juried exhibition at Tannery Row.
+She recently received first place in an open juried exhibition at Tannery Row.

-Barnhart also loves European art and has been fortunate enough to see in person many of the works she studied in art history books.
+Debra also loves European art and has been fortunate enough to see in person many of the works she studied in art history books.
 In 2007 she traveled with a group from Oglelthorpe University on an art history tour of Italy.
 The group visited Rome, Pompeii, Naples, Sorento, the Isle of Capri, Assisi, Ravena, Sienna, Padua, Florence and Venice in a ten-day period.

-“That trip required a lot of stamina and would have been art history overload for most people,” says Barnhart, “but I loved every minute of it.
+“That trip required a lot of stamina and would have been art history overload for most people,” says Debra, “but I loved every minute of it.
 One of the most amazing moments of the trip was when a small number of us broke off from our group and walked into a small church, Santa Maria del Popolo, in Rome.
 There on the wall, an arms length away from me, was the masterpiece The Conversion on the Way to Damascus by Caravaggio, a painting that I had studied in art history courses.
 There were only five other people in the church with me; this was not like any experience in a crowded museum where the paintings are heavily guarded.
 To have that very personal moment with the painting was something that I will never forget.
 It still gives me chills.
 And it serves as an incredible reminder of the power of the visual arts.”

-Barnhart also traveled to Paris in 2009 where she visited the Louvre for three days in a row.
+Debra also traveled to Paris in 2009 where she visited the Louvre for three days in a row.
 “I remember bounding up a stairway in the Louvre.
 At the top was The Winged Victory of Samothrace,” she says, “At the time I was producing a lot of artwork of goddess figures.”

 The Winged Victory is a Greek sculpture that dates back to the 2nd century BC or earlier.
 The name of the artist who created The Winged Victory is not known for sure.
-“Prior to seeing her in the Louvre,” says Barnhart, “I had only seen her in art history books.
+“Prior to seeing her in the Louvre,” says Debra, “I had only seen her in art history books.
 Images of her are all over the Internet, but no photograph of her, including my own, does her any justice.
 You need to see her in person.
 She is glorious.”

 Barnhart's travel list wish list includes the Acropolis in Athens, Greece, as well as Istanbul, Turkey, Egypt, Malta and the religious site Angkor Wat in Cambodia.